luishmcmoreno/luishmcmoreno.github.io/_posts/2017-11-21-ionic-environment-variables.md

       ]
 ```

-This way, when typescript compiler found ``@app/env``, it will be swapped by ``environments/environment``, then when we need to include the environment in a file, we need to import this way:
+This way, when typescript compiler find ``@app/env``, it will be swapped by ``environments/environment``, then when we need to include the environment in a file, we have import:

 ```typescript
   import { env } from '@app/env';
 ```

 But now, we need to change this value accordingly with node envs.
-To do it we'll use webpack.
+To do it, we'll use webpack.
 First, create a file ``config/webpack.config.js`` and adds to our ``package.json`` the following instruction:

 ```json
     "config": {